 Parked Pages and ISP Interception

 For once, I felt happy that I did not get a message from my ISP, saying it could not resolve the DNS when I entered a test domain (something like asdedfrf.com).
-Even with Comodo DNS, the ISP used to present page not found with his own list of websites to visit.
+Even with Comodo DNS, the ISP used to present pages not found on his own list of websites to visit.
 In the case of Yandex, both Firefox and Chrome showed 404 Error as shown in the image below.
 I did not test IE as IE11 has proven to be fast, and I don’t have any issues with it as of now.

 There were no parked pages either.
 Normally, when you mistype an address on OpenDNS, with the message of the website not being available, you also get a list of suggestions that are adverts.
 With Yandex DNS, it was simply “Page Not Found” and nothing more.
 That is good especially when you are tricked by the unwanted suggestions that make you believe you mistyped the URL.
 Often, you type the correct URL and the site could be down or taken off or maybe expired.
-With parked pages showing suggestions, you get doubts if you typed a wrong URL.
+With parked pages showing suggestions, you get doubts if you typed the wrong URL.
 With the absence of such ads, such doubts too are eliminated.

 Management of Adult Sites

 I could not find anything that lets you register with the site/service as is the case with OpenDNS Parental Controls.
-There is a page explaining technical details on how they sort out the adult and porn sites.
+There is a page explaining technical details on how they sort out the adult sites.
 There is no way you can use the Yandex DNS service to customize the browsing behavior of others on your network.
 With Open DNS and Jumpto Browser, you can go ahead to restrict/block certain websites from within the Control Panel they offer.
 Yandex, I guess, is run based on some kind of database(s) that categorizes the websites and thus, may not be 100% foolproof.

 Yandex.DNS – Summary